Crock Pot Pork Roast and Gravy

 Instructions

-• Pat the pork dry with paper towels and press seasoning mix firmly onto the surface of the pork.
+- Pat the pork dry with paper towels.
+Combine the seasonings in a small bowl and rub them over the surface of the pork.

 Notes